 "Thank you.
-It's fairly exact, if I may say so."
+It's quite exact, if I may say so."
 She tried not to smile when comprehension must have finally dawned on my face.
 "You heard Doyle as clearly as I did, Jane.
 Garrett confessed.
 He might as well have written it out, don't you think?
-Perhaps typed it out a fancy machine?"
+Perhaps typed it out on a fancy machine?"

 "And if I were to, say, find that letter in my office's typewriter on this sheet of paper," I mused, taking it from Maura, "What then?"

 She shrugged.
 "What indeed, detective?"

 "A tad.
 Just don't put me on the stand about where it came from, and I won't break into hives."

 We shook hands over the desk, and when I stood up, she followed suit.
 As we left Doyle's office, she glanced at Reilly and said, "There were my two-bit thugs, I suppose.
 Now, Jane."